This page provides basic information about the logs in Stackdriver Logging and about their structure.

 Cloud Audit Logs maintains three types of audit logs: Admin Activity, System Event and Data Access.
 Google Cloud Platform services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your GCP projects, folders, and organizations.

 For a list of GCP services that write audit logs, see Services producing audit logs.

 For more information about audit logging, see Cloud Audit Logging.

 Logs available in Stackdriver Logging

-The logs available in Stackdriver Logging can vary depending on which Google Cloud Platform resources you are using in your project.
-To learn more, visit the Google Cloud Platform Documentation Home and select the appropriate product or service.
+The logs available in Stackdriver Logging vary depending on which GCP resources you are using in your project.
+To learn more, visit the GCP Documentation Home and select the appropriate product or service.

 There are several ways to view your log entries:

 - To read log entries using the Google Cloud Platform Console, see Logs Viewer overview.

 - To read log entries through the Stackdriver Logging API, see entries.list.